octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/README.md

 The WiFi-F board seems to be quite power hungry.
 Powering it through the USB plug from a source slightly above 5v will ensure the onboard buck converter can provide enough current while flashing the ESP.

+The Growatt-Grafana-Dashboard.json file can be imported into Grafana to display metrics from InfluxDB as in the screenshot below.

+MQTT-Dash.txt can be imported into the [MQTT Dash app](https://play.google.com/store/apps/details?id=net.routix.mqttdash) to provide metrics and inverter control from your Android device.

 Further details and discussion at DIYSolarForum: https://diysolarforum.com/threads/hacking-the-new-growatt-wifi-f-modules.43231/

 ![WiFi-F Dongle Case](https://github.com/octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/blob/main/pics/Wifi-F%20Case.jpg "WiFi-F Dongle Case")